dfelinto/blender-manual/manual/editors/dope_sheet/introduction.rst

    * - Downwards arrow
      - Minimum Extreme keyframe (visible if :menuselection:`View --> Show Curve Extremes` are enabled)

+A diagonal hash fill in the background is used to display the :ref:`Manual Frame Range <actions-frame-range>` of the action the channel belong to.

 Selecting Keyframes
 -------------------